aderusha/HASwitchPlate/Documentation/05_Home_Assistant.md

 ## Recorder

 The [Home Assistant Recorder](https://www.home-assistant.io/components/recorder/) component is required to allow Home Assistant to save configuration and state of some HASP controls across reboots.
-You will need to enable Home Assistant MQTT support by adding the following line to your `configuration.yaml`:
+You will can enable Home Assistant Recorder by adding the following line to your `configuration.yaml`:

 ```yaml
 # Example configuration.yaml entry